Tax Tips for Travel Therapists

 - Cell phone and internet services

 In which state do I pay my income taxes?

 You are responsible for paying taxes in the state that you work.
-Of course if you work in more than one state throughout the year, it can be a little complicated.
-Income tax generally depends on if and where you have a tax home, how long you were in the state and how much you earned.
-Keep in mind that some states have agreements where they don’t tax each other’s residents.
-If you’re looking for states with no income tax, these would be: Alaska, Nevada, Wyoming, Texas, Florida, Tennessee, New Hampshire, and South Dakota.
+Of course, if you work in more than one state throughout the year, it can be a little complicated.
+Income tax generally depends on if and where you have a tax home, how long you were in the state, and how much you earned.
+Keep in mind that some states have agreements that don’t tax each other’s residents if you’re looking for states with no income tax, Alaska, Nevada, Wyoming, Texas, Florida, Tennessee, New Hampshire, and South Dakota.

-As always, if you have any questions or concerns you should contact your recruiter.
-They’ll be happy to explain anything covered here and can help you out if you have a particular situation.
+As always, if you have any questions or concerns, you should contact your recruiter.
+They’ll be happy to explain anything covered here and help you out if you have a particular situation.
 Are you looking to start your travel therapy career?
 Apply below!